 - Write and submit a 2 page (approximately) personal statement that explains: the students’ interest in a particular field of study, an appropriate faculty mentor tied to their interests, and reasons for desiring to enter the accelerated program

 - Submit 2 letters of recommendation from professionals who can speak to the applicant’s analytical thinking, intellectual curiosity, and ability to manage an increased workload

 - Receive a positive recommendation from the teacher certification program faculty, following an interview with the faculty

 - Complete the same academic work and follow the same performance standards as graduate students in the Exceptional Education master’s program

 Approved enrollment into graduate level coursework during an undergraduate career does not guarantee admission to graduate school as part of the Accelerated Master’s Degree.
 Per usual UWM Graduate School criteria, students must obtain a “B” or better in all courses taken at the graduate level that are to be counted toward a master’s degree.

-See the Sample Program of Study section above for the five year sample plan of study using the proposed double counted courses for the Accelerated Master’s Degree in Exceptional Education.
+See the Sample Program of Study section under the Curriculum tab for the five year sample plan of study using the proposed double counted courses for the Accelerated Master’s Degree in Exceptional Education.